Trigger one pipeline after another

-In the following example, we have two pipelines -
+The following example has two pipelines -

-app-ci (the pipeline defined by the YAML snippet) and
+app-ci (the pipeline defined by the YAML snippet), and

-app-ci pipeline to run automatically every time a new version of the security library is built in the main branch or any releases branch.
+app-ci pipeline to run automatically every time a new version of

 pipeline: securitylibspecifies the name of the pipeline resource, and is used when referring to the pipeline resource from other parts of the pipeline, such as pipeline resource variables.